Quick answer

 What Is Inheritance Tax When the Second Parent Dies in the UK?

 Inheritance tax when the second parent dies in the UK is applied to the value of the estate left behind, after exemptions and allowances have been accounted for.
-Typically, the surviving spouse inherits everything tax-free due to the spousal exemption.
+Typically, the surviving spouse inherits everything outside the scope of IHT due to the spousal exemption.
 But after both parents pass away, the estate may be subject to IHT depending on its size and structure.

 When Does Inheritance Tax Apply?